The Classical Compact Groups and Gaussian Multiplicative Chaos: Asymptotics of , and

 Tracing back the transformations of Section \ref{section:asymptotics of polynomials} we get

 uniformly in $p \in (\epsilon, \pi - \epsilon)$ and $0 < t < t_0$. \\

 The asymptotics of $\Phi_n(1)$ and $\Phi_n(-1)$ can be calculated exactly as in Chapter 7 of \cite{DeiftItsKrasovsky}.
-As is apparent from their (7.13) the asymptotics are uniform for other singularities bounded away from $\pm 1$.
-Thus if we use their Theorem 2.6 and Lemma 2.7 to calculate from the asymptotics of $D_n(f_{p,t})$, $\Phi_n(\pm 1)$ and $\Phi_n(0)$, the asymptotics of the corresponding Hankel and Toeplitz+Hankel determinants, then uniformity of the error terms in $p,t$ is preserved.
+As is apparent from (7.13) there, these asymptotics are uniform for all other singularities bounded away from $\pm 1$.
+Thus when using Lemma \ref{lem:connection between T and T+H} to calculate from the asymptotics of $D_n(f_{p,t})$ given in Theorem \ref{thm:T, T+H extended}, $\Phi_n(\pm 1)$ and $\Phi_n(0)$, the asymptotics of the corresponding Toeplitz+Hankel determinants, then uniformity of the error terms in $p,t$ is preserved.
 This proves the statement on Toeplitz+Hankel determinants in Theorem \ref{thm:T, T+H extended}.